nexpy/nexpy/doc/source/pythongui.rst

     If a plugin is overwritten by installing another version, it is backed up in ``~/.nexpy/backups``).
 This allows the old version to be restored.

-**Edit Preferences**
+**Edit Settings**
-    Open a dialog to set preferences for this session.
+    Open a dialog to modify settings for this session.
 It is also possible to save them as the default for subsequent sessions.

 Data Menu